WHY YOU WANT TO ATTEND

 Participants must have a copy of Coaching for Equity as well as a copy of The Art of Coaching Workbook.
 These books must be purchased prior to the start of the series and are not included in the registration fee.

-Included in your membership (All-Inclusive Membership or Transformational Coach Membership)
+Included in Membership: All-Inclusive Membership and Transformational Coach Membership

 DATES AND TIMES

 Coaching for Equity Part 1 (two days, four sessions total):

 Tuesday, March 14 & Wednesday, March 15, 2023